WELCOME TO WISE PILGRIM GUIDES

 Thank you all for your support, and Buen Camino!

-Well, technically they are already moved.
-In partnership with Ivar of the Camino Forums the guides now have a new home.
-They are faster, better organised, better looking, and will have a series of new features added in the coming months.
+In partnership with Ivar of the Camino Forums, the guides now have a new home.
+They are faster, better organized, better looking, and now include a custom planner.

 The Camino Francés